-When the quantity of hazardous waste has not been communicated by service providers at the end of the reporting campaign, the quantity mentioned in the specification slip on exiting the site is taken into account.
+When the quantity of hazardous waste has not been communicated by service providers at the end of the reporting process, the quantity mentioned in the specification slip is taken into account.
 This is, however, estimated to be marginal.

 The reprocessing channels taken into account are those in the European regulation.